George S. Nixon

-George Stuart Nixon (April 2, 1860 – June 5, 1912) was an American who served as a member of the United States Senate from Nevada.
+George Stuart Nixon (April 2, 1860 – June 5, 1912) was an American entrepreneur and politician who served as a member of the United States Senate from Nevada.

 Early life

 He was born in Newcastle, California.
 He went to work for a railroad company and studied telegraphy.

 Career

 In 1881, Nixon was transferred to Nevada, where he organized and became cashier of a bank at Winnemucca.
 He also built an opera house in Reno, a theater in Winnemucca and was one of the financiers of the Mizpah Hotel in Tonopah, Nevada.

 He became a member of the Nevada Assembly in 1891 and was elected to the U.S. Senate in 1905 as a Republican.
 He was re-elected in 1911 and served until his death in 1912.
 He was the chairman of the Committee on Coast Defenses.

 On February 9, 1905, he joined the San Francisco Bohemian Club.

 Death

 Nixon died in 1912 and was buried in the Masonic Cemetery in Reno.
 The Nevada Legislature chose William A. Massey as his successor.
 The town of Nixon, Nevada was named after George Nixon.